 Sojiji Temple was founded in 1321, and received imperial support from the Emperor Go-Daigo.
-It became the head temple of the Soto sect, one of the two main sects of Zen Buddhism, and at one point oversaw more than 16,000 temples across the country.
-In 1898 Sojiji suffered a great fire and the functions of head temple were transferred to the Sojiji Temple in Yokohama.
+Alongside with Eiheiji Temple in Fukui Prefecture, Sojiji was one of the two head temples of the Soto sect, one of the two main sects of Zen Buddhism, and at one point oversaw more than 16,000 temples across the country.
+In 1898 Sojiji suffered a great fire and its functions as head temple were transferred to the Sojiji Temple in Yokohama.
 Some buildings did survive, though, and many of those that were destroyed were rebuilt.

 Upon entering the temple grounds, visitors will pass by the Kyozo, a repository for Buddhist scripture.
 Afterwards, visitors cross the Hakuji Bridge which leads to the Sanmon Gate, the temple's main gate.
 The Sanmon Gate stands roughly 17 meters high and dates back to 1932.